Financial-Times/careers/VACANCIES.md

 ----

-Find out more about the FT & how to apply on the [careers page](https://github.com/Financial-Times/careers).
+🤔Find out more about the FT & how to apply on the [careers page](https://github.com/Financial-Times/careers).

 No agencies.
 Thanks.